 David lays out a simple formula for success.
 Failure to heed his suggestions could contribute to more of the same: resignations, attrition, and loss of morale.
 Conversely, with a strong drive to promote connectedness in the company culture, the chances of success are greatly enhanced.

 Your company culture should of course be unique to you and all of the core values that are most important to the organization.
-Regardless, be sure the culture that you create and demonstrate allows everyone to feel included.
+Regardless, be sure the inclusive company culture that you create and demonstrate allows everyone to feel included.
 Nobody should feel isolated; rather, they should feel like who they are matters, is welcomed, and is celebrated.

 We hope you were able to learn something today!
 Continue to explore the rest of Terminal’s content offerings and if you are interested in learning more about how we can help you accomplish your growth goals, please